Add Amazon GameLift to your game client

 Create a game session in a multi-location queue

 Use StartGameSessionPlacement to place a request for a new game session in a queue.
 To use this operation, create a queue.
 This determines where Amazon GameLift places the new game session.
-For more information about queues and how to use them, see Setting up Amazon GameLift queues for game session placement.
+For more information about queues and how to use them, see Managing game session placement with Amazon GameLift queues.

 When creating a game session placement, specify the name of the queue to use, a game session name, a maximum number of concurrent players, and an optional set of game properties.
 You can also optionally provide a list of players to automatically join the game session.
 If you include player latency data for relevant Regions, then Amazon GameLift uses this information to place the new game session on a fleet that provides the ideal gameplay experience for the players.